IBM-Cloud/ibm-developer-extension-vscode/README.md

 ## Dev Environment Configuration

 * Use [VS Code](https://code.visualstudio.com/) to develop VS Code extensions.
-* Once you've copied the project source code locally, be sure to run `npm install` from a terminal to download Node.js dependencies and configure you dev environment (auto configures pre-commit hooks).
+* Once you've copied the project source code locally, be sure to run `npm install` from a terminal to download Node.js dependencies and configure your dev environment (auto configures pre-commit hooks).
 * Add launch commands in `.vscode/launch.json` for extension launch and testing:
     (You can also do this from the debug sidebar's gear icon, or select "Add Configuration" from the debug target drop down menu.)